brandonprry/gray_hat_csharp_code/README.md

 Chapter 13
 --
 In chapter thirteen, we put the focus back on Metasploit.
-We learn how to programmatically drive Metasploit via the MSGPACK RPC that is shipped with the core framework.
+We learn how to programmatically drive Metasploit via the MSGPACK RPC that is shipped with the core framework in order to exploit and report on shelled hosts.

 Chapter 14
 --